Contents

 India AI Displacement — Annual GDP Drag

-Annual recurring GDP drag once AI disruption reaches FY28 run-rate across four transmission channels.
-Adjust scenario assumptions below.
+Annual recurring GDP drag once AI disruption reaches FY28 run-rate, across four transmission channels.
+Pick a scenario to see its assumptions and impact.

 Scenario